Le logo Google et son histoire

 In other words, users should see Google as a cool tech company, rather than a massive tech company to be afraid of.

+Google has also implemented some dynamic logo features in its latest rebranding.
 When you launch a voice search on your mobile device, you should see three Google dots in a bouncing animation anticipating the query.
+The dots will then transform into an equalizer corresponding to your speech.

 And after you’ve said something, the equalizer reverts to animated dots to show that Google is processing your query.